Supreme Court preserves access to abortion pill for now

 The Supreme Court had initially said it would decide by Wednesday whether the restrictions could take effect while the case continues.
 A one-sentence order signed by Alito on Wednesday gave the justices two additional days, without explanation.

-The challenge to mifepristone, brought by abortion foes, is the first abortion controversy to reach the nation’s highest court since its conservative majority overturned Roe v.
+The challenge to mifepristone is the first abortion controversy to reach the nation’s highest court since its conservative majority overturned Roe v.
 Wade 10 months ago and allowed more than a dozen states to effectively ban abortion outright.

 In his majority opinion last June, Alito said one reason for overturning Roe was to remove federal courts from the abortion fight.
 “It is time to heed the Constitution and return the issue of abortion to the people’s elected representatives,” he wrote.